es-ude/elastic-ai.runtime.enV5/README.md

 ## Setup

-For compiling the project the required tools are:
+For compiling the project the tools are:
+* required:
     * gcc
     * arm-non-eabi-gcc
     * CMake
     * Ninja
+* recommended:
+  * pre-commit

 First you need to load CMake once (CLion does that for you):